 46 pairs of wedding day flats #Wedding Shoes#flats July 18 2014 | Ariel arielmstallings This post features offbeat affiliates, meaning that if you buy something featured, you'll be financially supporting this site's mission of bringing awesomeness to readers everywhere.
 From left to right: Tapestry of Purrfection ($100), Frolic in Fresno flat ($35), Proudly Posh flat ($55).
 I steadfastly believe that the higher-heeled types shouldn't get all the fun, so today I'm going to round up a collection of 46 pairs of flats that are loud and daring — just like I like 'em.
 Ready for some shoes that won't make you tower over your partner or hobble through your reception?
 I've got everything from pointy-toed frilly stuff for the femmey-footed, to adorable color-block Oxfords, to sweet love-note themed shoes… all with almost no heel height, for your wedding day comfort.
 Oh and the bonus shoe today?
 RAINBOW TIGER.
 Random bonus shoe Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Ariel Author of the Offbeat Bride book, Ariel acts as the publisher of all the Offbeat Empire websites.
 She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
 You can get to know her better on her Insta stories.
 PREVIOUS Heather & Bobby's Lord of the Rings meets Game of Thrones fantasy wedding NEXT Want an amazing photographer to shoot your offbeat wedding for free?
 New England's Justine Johnson could make that happen… Show/Hide comments [ 7 ] Don't forget the best shop ever for blingy flats: http://786shop.com/shoes/womens-khussa.asp?Choice=&PageIndex=2 Reply I completely recommend the Glitter Miss Flat by ModCloth (Left hand side, 10 down) – it's going to by my wedding shoe and they are the most comfortable things ever!
 Order a half size larger than your normal though (that's in several reviews on ModCloth).
 Reply This IS the shoe post I was looking for!
 Those floral ones are TO DIE FOR.
 I have never before considered spending $150 on shoes (I'm typically a Target gal in that arena), but they may have convinced me.
 (It helps that I've been looking at similar prints for my bridesmaids).
 Reply I just saw the flamingos!
 Haven't decided if this makes them more or less perfect.
 Reply I have owned both madame flamingo pairs (the pair with scallops, and the yellow and blue with bow) I ordered the scalloped ones for my wedding and absolutely adore them.
 I have big feet im a us size 9-10 and i have wide feet and they fit wonderfully, the leather is very nice, and they are over all very good quality and worth the money. because i loved the first pair so much i ordered the yellow and blue with the bow, and sadly had to return them. they are more narrow, and my toes were uncomfortably squished (I ordered the same size as i did in the blue scalloped ones) also the leather was softer, and when i removed them from the box there were noticeable black marks on them, which i think came from the box itself given that its black.
 I'm by no means saying not to buy them, as i said I adore the scalloped pair, just something to keep in mind if you have larger/wider feet and are interested in the yellow and blue pair.
 Reply I totally used the proudly posh flat (and heel!) for my maids!
 I had one individual who is… mmm… rather accident prone, and could probably break her neck in a heel, but my other ladies were hoping to wear a heel.
 Enter ModCloth!
 Ordered them each their size in the style of their choosing!
 My only irritation was the sizing was a bit wonky – and being up here in Canada, it's a bit of a pain to do exchanges!
 Reply Thank you.
 Just thank you for the random bonus shoe.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.